I need to migrate an icinga2 host to a fresh one. Both are Ubuntu (20.04 → 24.04), Icinga is the last available version on 20.04: r2.14.6-1

 Since I cannot say what you did in your setup previously, I can only add some speculative notes:

-/usr/lib/nagios/* same as above although people tend to place custom monitoring plugins there.
-It would preferable to only transfer those which are not installed via package manager (and those I prefer to place in a more fitting directory like /usr/local/bin or maybe /usr/local/lib/nagios/)
+/usr/lib/nagios/* same as above, although people tend to place custom monitoring plugins there.
+I would prefer to only transfer those which are not installed via package manager (and those I prefer to place in a more fitting directory like /usr/local/bin or maybe /usr/local/lib/nagios/)

 Some changes are required afterwards for the monitoring configuration, since the new machine probably has a different host name and you probably want to use that.